Google BigQuery

 Create BigQuery Integration

-If you are on the Workspace Premium or Workspace Teams plan, Workspace will access your database through static IP addresses.
-You need to whitelist these IP addresses in your database's firewall before you can query the database through Workspace.
+Workspace will access your database through a set of static IP addresses.
+You may need to whitelist these addresses in your database's firewall for queries to run successfully.

 After creating the integration, you can query the database with a SQL cell.
 When you're editing a workspace:

-- (Optional) Update the variable name of the data frame that will hold the result of your SQL query by updating the field behind "Available as".
-If you don't set this, the query result will be available as a data frame called
+• (Optional) Update the variable name of the data frame that will hold the result of your SQL query by updating the field behind "Available as".
+If you don't set this, the query result will be available as a data frame called df.